impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ag-content.md

 So Homebrew names this executable `gcc-12`, not `gcc`.
 Why is that?
 If the package name is `gcc`, I would expect there to be a `gcc` executable in `/usr/bin/local` as well.
 Is that an unreasonable expectation?

-I type up [another StackOverflow question](https://archive.ph/zjyCg) and wait for an answer.
+I type up [another StackOverflow question](https://stackoverflow.com/questions/74668303/why-does-brew-install-gcc-result-in-the-executable-being-named-gcc-12-not){:target="_blank" rel="noopener"} and wait for an answer.

 The next day, I realize that the name of the executable, and therefore the name of the command I have to type into my terminal, is probably due to decisions made by the authors of the Homebrew formula.
 I think it'd be a worthwhile exercise to put together a "Hello world" Homebrew package, to see how they're made (and therefore the best practices around naming the executables), but that seems like a separate project that would distract me from my current mission.
 I capture it in my list of to-do's, and I decide to table that for another day.

 ### Tangent- Dynamic libraries

 When I read the sentence "GCC produces a dynamic library instead of an executable...", I was curious what the difference is between dynamic libraries and executables.
-I found [this link](https://web.archive.org/web/20220906073706/https://www.internalpointers.com/post/journey-across-static-dynamic-libraries), which says the following:
+I found [this link](https://web.archive.org/web/20220906073706/https://www.internalpointers.com/post/journey-across-static-dynamic-libraries){:target="_blank" rel="noopener"}, which says the following:

 <center style="margin-bottom: 3em">
   <img src="/assets/images/screenshot-19mar2023-1136am.png" width="90%" style="border: 1px solid black; padding: 0.5em">